 We say thanks for the first wheelchair invented

-It seems we have many people to thank for the first wheelchair invented.
-Blue Badge Insurance would like to applaud all the inventors who created different versions.
+All things considered, we have many people to thank for the first wheelchair invented.
+Blue Badge Insurance applauds all the inventors who created different versions.
 It’s because of these people who met the need for mobility equipment that we have the modern wheelchair.

 - Blue Badge Insurance wheelchair guide